mbaumer/us_hep_funding/docs/_states/CA.md

 [Back to top](#top)
 ## CA-36 -- Rep. Raul Ruiz (D) -- [Wikipedia](https://en.wikipedia.org/wiki/CA-36)
 ### Committees
-Raul Ruiz is the #21 Republican on the House Committee on Energy and Commerce
+Raul Ruiz is the #21 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```